-The Work College Program requires all of its students to participate so the students work with one another inside and outside of the classroom.
+The Work College program requires all residential students to participate so the students work with one another inside and outside of the classroom.
 This builds solidarity and provides a natural atmosphere for deep friendship to take root.
-It also serves the surrounding area, since many Work College jobs are oriented towards meeting the needs of the local community.
+It also serves the surrounding area, since many Work College jobs are oriented toward meeting the needs of the local community.

 2. Compassion and Peacemaking

 Living, learning and working closely does not happen easily.
 In fact, it often breeds tension, especially when two people with differing habits, personalities and worldviews are asked to collaborate.
 Yet true peace does not exist where conflict is avoided, but where it is resolved.

 The Work College model teaches students to get along with people with very different attitudes and opinions.
 This may take gentle confrontation.
 It may require having the same conversations over and over again.
 It will certainly involve humble listening and taking the other person seriously.
 Working through differences is hard work.
 Ask any married person or anyone with siblings.
 But the beauty of living in harmony with another human is priceless.

 Having to work alongside those you don’t agree with teaches patience.
 Having to serve them teaches compassion.
 And both virtues will aid anyone throughout their lives.

 "We abuse land because we regard it as a commodity belonging to us.
 When we see land as a community to which we belong, we may begin to use it with love and respect."
 This quote from conservationist Aldo Leopold (1887-1948) adequately sums up how this third core value intertwines with the first two.